 9. Election Day (День Выборов)

 Perhaps not a film “great” but a perennial favorite in the Russia Lite Household, this is the funniest film to date of the theatrical ensemble “Quartet I,” founded in 1993.
-In this film adaptation of their award winning theatrical play, staff of the radio station “Kak biy Radio” led by the feckless Sasha (Alexander Demidov) are deployed by their oligarch boss on a Volga River cruise to promote his candidate (Vasily Utkin) for governor of one of the Volga regions.
-Along the way, the team (Leonid Barats, Rostislav Khait, Nona Grishaeva, and Kamil Larin) must pursue their goal despite roadblocks in the form of Cossaks, petty local criminals, and a trigger-happy general on maneuvers.
-Full of hilarious one-liners, right on the money send ups of post-perestroika stereotypes, and the wonderful timing and humor of the core ensemble, Election Day is not to be missed!
+In this film adaptation of their award-winning theatrical play, the staff of the radio station “Kak biy Radio” led by the feckless Sasha (Alexander Demidov) is deployed by their oligarch boss on a Volga River cruise to promote his candidate (Vasily Utkin) for governor of one of the Volga regions.
+Along the way, the team (Leonid Barats, Rostislav Khait, Nona Grishaeva, and Kamil Larin) must pursue their goal despite roadblocks in the form of Cossacks, petty local criminals, and a trigger-happy general on maneuvers.
+Full of hilarious one-liners, right on the money send-ups of post-perestroika stereotypes, and the wonderful timing and humor of the core ensemble, Election Day is not to be missed!

 I’m baaaaacck!
 And I’ve missed you!
 How’s your summer been?
 I want to know!
 After a long hot summer of working on The Book, we’re gearing up again for more laughs about life in the world’s largest country.

 Do you have a favorite Russian film, film star, or film director?
 Have you seen any of the films on this list?
-Weigh in with your favorites by hitting the comment button below or joining us on Russia Lite’s Facebook page, where the discussion continues!
-Do you do the tweet thing?
-I do too — follow me and I’ll follow you!
+Weigh in with your favorites by hitting the comment button below !